 Acquaints students with various computer software programs and their applications to specific disciplines such as criminal justice, medical and science writing and technical communication.
 Projects include documents as well as slide presentations incorporating analyzed research data.
 Students will expand their knowledge rhetorical principles and techniques for reporting statistical analyses and conveying them to specialized audiences.

-13. SOS 6310 Volunteers in the Nonprofit Sector
+SOS 6310 - Volunteers in the Non-Profit Sector

 Nonprofit managers are often called upon to be recruiters, trainers, organizers, and supervisors of a volunteer workforce.
 Volunteers should assist managers in realizing organizational goals.
 This will be a practical course designed to give course participants a toolbox to accomplish the tasks of volunteer recruitment, training, retention, recognition, risk assessment, and evaluation.